Matatika/matatika-docs/content/glossary.md

 ## Pipeline

 A Pipeline is scheduled set of Data Component tasks.
-You need adminstrator access to managed the [Workspace](#workspace) pipelines.
+You need administrator access to managed the [Workspace](#workspace) pipelines.

 ---